UPPMAX/UPPMAX-documentation/docs/software/python_parallel_jobs.md

 [1, 4, 9, 16, 25, 36]
 ```

-The multiprocessing.pool.Pool class provides an equivalent but parallelized (via multiprocessing) way of doing this.
+The multiprocessing.pool.Pool class provides an equivalent but parallelised (via multiprocessing) way of doing this.
 The pool class, by default, creates one new process per CPU and does parallel calculations on the list:

 ```python
 >>>from multiprocessing import Pool